Television in the United Kingdom: ITV

 ITV, branded as ITV1 or STV, is the network of fourteen regional and one national commercial television franchise, founded in 1955 to provide competition to the BBC.
 ITV was the country's first commercial television provider funded by advertisements.
 Each region was originally independent and used its own on-air identity.
-Through a series of mergers, takeovers and relaxation of regulation, thirteen of the franchises are now held by ITV plc, and the remaining two by STV Group.
+Through a series of mergers following relaxation of regulation in 1990, thirteen of the franchises are now held by ITV plc, and the remaining two by STV Group.
 Since 2012, ITV plc produces the network nationally, with STV Group acting as an affiliate.

 STV Group uses the channel name of STV for its two franchises in Scotland.
 ITV plc names the channel UTV in Northern Ireland, and ITV1 for the remaining regions, although UTV has used ITV or ITV1 branding since April 2020.
 The national breakfast-time franchise is held by ITV plc, which appears as an indistinguishable programming block across the network.
 Legally, the network has been known as Channel 3 since 1990, which is the name Ofcom uses.

-Since 1998, ITV plc has operated additional free or subscription channels, starting with ITV2.
+ITV plc or its predecessor companies created additional free or subscription channels, of which the oldest still running is ITV2, having launched in 1998.
+Several older channels have since stopped broadcasting; the oldest of these is Super Channel which was launched by a consortium of ITV regional companies in 1987, was sold and eventually closed in 1998.

 Channel 4

 Launched in 1982, Channel 4 is a state-owned national broadcaster which is funded by its commercial activities (including advertising).
 Channel 4 has expanded greatly after gaining greater independence from the IBA, especially in the multi-channel digital world launching E4, Film4, More4, 4Music, 4seven and various timeshift services.
 Since 2005, it has been a member of the Freeview consortium, and operates one of the six digital terrestrial multiplexes with ITV as Digital 3&4.
 Since the advent of digital television, Channel 4 is now also broadcast in Wales across all digital platforms.
 Channel 4 was the first British channel not to carry regional variations for programming, however it does have six set advertising regions.

-With Bauer Media Group, Channel 4 jointly owns a range of music channels under the Box Plus Network banner.